symfony/symfony-docs/cookbook/doctrine/mapping_model_classes.rst

 In your bundle class, write the following code to register the compiler pass.
-This one is written for the ``FOSUserBundle``, so parts of it will need to be adapted for your case::
+This one is written for the FOSUserBundle, so parts of it will need to be adapted for your case::

     use Doctrine\Bundle\DoctrineBundle\DependencyInjection\Compiler\DoctrineOrmMappingsPass;